We have just carried out the preliminary adjustments of the development of the image.

 – a JPEG version adapted to a broadcasting medium, e. g.
 1920 x 1080 pixel HD screens

-– a very small JPEG version (300 to 1080 pixels wide) for quick display on computers, web or email attachments.
+– a very small JPEG version (300 to 1080 pixels wide) and compressed (80 to 90%) for quick display on computers, web or email attachments.

 – a TIFF version (full format) for post-processing software and art prints.
 Today, almost all software accepts the enhanced 16-bit version.